Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 In the end, if you're not sure if something is copyrighted or not, don't use it until you have researched its source and received permission to use it.

-Just learning a bit about copyright, using your creativity, and accessing a few helpful tools will go a long way to lessen the likelihood of being sued for using unlicensed copyrighted products, images, and videos.
+Learning a bit about copyright, utilizing your creativity, and accessing a few helpful tools will go a long way in reducing the likelihood of being sued for using unlicensed copyrighted products, images, and videos.

 3. Be careful when selling trademarked ® products without permission

-Our next tip to avoid getting sued is to beware of trademarked names and products.
+Our next tip to avoid being sued is to be cautious of trademarked names and products.

-Like copyrights, trademarked items can be identified by a symbol, in this case, by an ® or a TM, but not always.
+Like copyrights, trademarked items can be identified by a symbol, in this case, by a ® or a TM, but not always.

-Both copyrights and trademarks offer intellectual property protection to the holder but differ in the assets they protect and the registration process they use.
+Both copyrights and trademarks offer intellectual property protection to their holders, but differ in the assets they protect and the registration processes they use.

 Most of us are familiar with the names and images of trademarked items because of their high visibility in our culture through various media.